andresharpe/cute/README.md

 ## Key Features

 - Bulk processing capabilities lets you download, modify and upload data in most popular formats including Comma delimited files (CSV), Tab delimited files (TSV), MS-Excel workbooks (XLSX), Javascript Object Notation (JSON) and YAML.
-- Input data can be sourced and synced from many external sources including flat files, databases, webAPIs or other popular sources like [WikiData](https://www.wikidata.org/).
+- Input data can be sourced and synced from many external sources including flat files, databases, webAPIs, your Contentful space or other popular sources like [WikiData](https://www.wikidata.org/).
-- Content can be enriched or even generated using popular technologies like [OpenAI](https://openai.com/) and [Azure AI Translator](https://azure.microsoft.com/en-us/products/ai-services/ai-translator).
+- Content can be translated or even generated from scratch using popular technologies like [OpenAI](https://openai.com/) and [Azure AI Translator](https://azure.microsoft.com/en-us/products/ai-services/ai-translator).
 - Deploy ***cute*** as a Web Server with [OpenTelemetry](https://opentelemetry.io/) compliant logging and a service terminal to reflect health, configuration and scheduled tasks.
 - Support for structural subtyping through the `typegen` command option which exports TypeScript (TS) interface declarations.
 This feature is especially useful to keep your JavaScript or .NET projects in sync with your content types.
 - ***cute*** auto-magically "learns" your Contentful space and generates required configuration nodes to enable process automation.

-## Why Contentful?
+- Interact with ***Douglas***, cute's very own AI assistant that will answer questions about your content, or even help formulate queries to interact with your content.

-[Contentful](https://www.contentful.com) is a content infrastructure platform that lets you create, manage and distribute content to any platform.
+> 💡 [Contentful](https://www.contentful.com) is a content infrastructure platform that lets you create, manage and distribute content to any platform.

-Contentful bills itself as a Content Infrastructure Platform rather than a traditional Content Management System (CMS) that is often no more than a simple web publishing tool.

-It aims to transcend traditional Content Management Systems (CMS) by structuring its technology offering around three principals:

-- Firstly, by enabling the definition of a content model which is independent from the presentation layer.
+Contentful offers a simple UI to declare and manage a content model, independent from the presentation layer.
-- Secondly, if offers a easy-to-use UI to manage content in a collaborative manner.
-- Finally, content is served in a presentation independent manner.

 # Installation